French Cameroon: Post-war

 After World War II, French Cameroon was made a United Nations Trust Territory and unified into the French Union.
 From the beginning of the 1940s, colonial authorities encouraged a policy of agricultural diversification into monocultural crops: coffee in the west, cotton in the North and cocoa in the south.
 Construction of roads allowed for greater exploitation of wood.
 Of a total of three million inhabitants, the French Cameroon territory counted 10% settlers, many who had been resident for decades, and approximatively 15,000 people linked to the colonial administration (civil servants, private agents, missionaries etc.)

 In 1946, a Representative Assembly of French Cameroon (ARCAM) was constituted.
 Paul Ajoulat and Alexandre Douala Manga Bell were elected deputies of the French National Assembly.
 Some private and public schools were opened, while the best students were sent to Dakar (Senegal) or France to study in college.
 The colonial administration also built electricity and water infrastructures in large cities.
 In 1952, the Representative Assembly became the Territorial Assembly of Cameroon (ATCAM).

 The Union of the Peoples of Cameroon (UPC), an anti-colonialist party created in 1948 and which struggled for unification of both Cameroons and for independence was outlawed in 1955.
-A colonial war then started and lasted for at least seven years, with the French Fourth Republic leading a harsh repression of the anti-colonialist movement.
+The Cameroon War then escalated and lasted for at least seven years, with the French Fourth Republic leading a harsh repression of the anti-colonialist movement.
 The conflict found its roots in the opposition between the settlers and the Cameroonese trade-unionists in the cities.
 After the Brazzaville Conference of January 1944, during which the Provisional Government of the French Republic (GPRF) issued several promises concerning progressive self-rule, the settlers organized themselves in 1945 in "General estates of colonisation" (Etats généraux de la colonisation").

-A Cercle d'études marxistes (Marxist Study Circle) was created by Cameroonese in 1945, soon followed by the creation of the Union of Confederate Trade Unions of Cameroon (Union des syndicats confédérés du Cameroun, USCC) at the initiative of the CGT trade-union.
+A Cercle d'études marxistes (Marxist Study Circle) was created by Cameroonians in 1945, soon followed by the creation of the Union of Confederate Trade Unions of Cameroon (Union des syndicats confédérés du Cameroun, USCC) at the initiative of the CGT trade-union.
 Conflicts erupted in September 1945, with the settlers violently debating with the French governor.
 Members of the USCC were arrested.
 In 1948, Ruben Um Nyobé became the head of the resistance movement, with a nationalist and revolutionary program.
 Nyobé's UPC was at first only the local section of the African Democratic Rally created in 1946.
 However, it refused to split, as did the African Democratic Rally, with the French Communist Party (PCF) in 1950.
 After some revolts and increasing tensions with the colonial administration, the UPC was outlawed on 13 July 1955 by the governor Roland Pré, forcing Nyobé into hiding, from where he led a guerrilla war against the French administration.